RascalSoftware/RAT/docs/source/chapter2.rst

 .. image:: images/userManual/chapter2/plot1.png
     :alt: Displays reflectivity and SLD plot

 This looks sensible, but clearly our guess values for the parameters are slightly wide of the mark.
-To do a fit, we change the 'procedure' attribute of the controls class to 'simplex' (we will look at the controls class in more detail in chapter 4):
+To do a fit, we change the *procedure* attribute of the controls class to **simplex** (we will look at the controls class in more detail in chapter 4):

 .. code:: MATLAB